The Carbon Neutral Municipalities project

 Press release 2016-03-02

 The Finnish Environment Institute SYKE has launched a joint procurement of solar power systems, inviting all municipalities and municipal enterprises in Finland to increase their use of solar power.
-The solar power stations are to be leased, as a result of which municipalities do not need to invest in the plants themselves or accrue any additional operating costs.
-The leasing-based joint procurement process was developed as part of the Carbon Neutral Municipalities (HINKU) project coordinated by SYKE.
+The solar power stations are to be leased, as a result of which municipalities do not need to invest in the plants themselves or accure any additional operating costs.
+The leasing-based joint procurement process was developed as part of the Carbon Neutral Municipalities (Hinku) project coordinated by SYKE.
 More